 Adjunct Assistant Professor

-His book, Coxey's Crusade for Jobs, was published by Northern Illinois University Press in 2016, and his most recent article on the journalistic response to protest in the 1960’s appeared in the Summer 2018 issue of Journalism History.
+His book, Coxey's Crusade for Jobs, was published by Northern Illinois University Press in 2016, and his most recent articles appear in the May 2019 issue of the The American Journal of Economics and Sociology and in the Summer 2018 issue of Journalism History.
 He has written extensively on corporate social responsibility for Regulation, Society and Business Review, Corporate Environmental Strategies, Public Relations Review, and The Conference Board Record.

 Ph.D., George Mason University